Ancient Katzrin is a restored Byzantine period village in the central Golan area.

 The path from the entrance to the ruins of the ancient village passes through two stone houses built during that time, and were abandoned in 1967 after the 6-day war.

-During the 19th-20th C AD (Ottoman period) new Arab settlers resettled in the site.
+During the 19th-20th century AD (Ottoman period) new Arab settlers resettled in the site.
 They reused the hewn stones and architectural elements from the ancient villages in order to build or rebuild their new houses.

 Click on the photos to view in higher resolution…